Eleanor Maccoby: Educational and vocational history

 Together, they worked on a parent-child interaction project.
 This project quickly became a topic for debate due to the psychological literature that was being used on the differences between women and men.
 Both Maccoby and Jacklin had decided to do a systematic review of the literature on gender differences.
 In asking around, they found that most of these studies had found no gender differences, but the researchers had been unable to publish these findings.
 Because of the findings, both Maccoby and Jacklin made the executive decision to include as many unpublished studies they could find in an attempt to agree with the publication bias.
 The message that Maccoby and Jacklin had been trying to convey became well known and as feminist scholars during the time were extremely concerned with the evidence of the similarities men and women have.
 The finished book known as, The Psychology of Sex Differences is now considered to be a classic piece and had been cited more than five thousand times.

 Other work Maccoby completed at Stanford University consisted of organizing a yearlong faculty seminar on sex differences and edited the book that emerged from this seminar (The Development of Sex Differences, Maccoby, 1966).
 Maccoby also was involved in a Social Science Research Council that focused on socialization.

 During the 1990s, Eleanor Maccoby had begun to center her focus and research on the impact that divorce has on children.
 The research on divorce on children had been a longitudinal investigation with looking into the effect that divorce had on families.
 This then prompted Maccoby to write two more books on the topic.
-The books include, Dividing the Child with the co-author of Robert Mnookin and Adolescents After Divorce with the co-author of Christy Buchanan and Sanford Dornbusch.
-While some of her best known publications completed by Eleanor Maccoby date back to the late 1950s, one of her earliest publications were focused on child development known as Patterns of Child Rearing published in 1957.
-This book quickly outgrew her large-scale study on child rearing which helped serve as early work with examining the parent-child relationship.
+The books include, Dividing the Child with the co-author Robert Mnookin and Adolescents After Divorce with co-authors Christy Buchanan and Sanford Dornbusch.
+One of her earliest publications was Patterns of Child Rearing published in 1957, which examined the parent-child relationship.